richardkrikler/yt-player/README.md

 - **Private & public playlists** — import your own YouTube playlists via OAuth, or add any public playlist by URL
 - **Local cache** — video metadata stored in SQLite; force-refresh on demand
-- **Playback** — embedded YouTube iframe player with next / previous / random navigation
+- **Playback** — embedded YouTube iframe player with next / previous / random / similar navigation; age-restricted videos fall back to a "Watch on YouTube" link
+- **External links** — playlist header links to the YouTube playlist; channel name links to the YouTube channel
+- **"More like this"** — tag-based similar video suggestions, scrollable on desktop
 - **Search** — full-text search across titles, descriptions, tags, and channel names
 - **Sharing** — share playlists with other registered users
 - **Role-based access** — `admin` (first registrant) and `user` roles
+- **PWA** — installable as a standalone home screen app on iOS and Android via "Add to Home Screen" in Safari
-- **Self-hosted** — runs on a Proxmox LXC via Docker Compose with Caddy reverse proxy
+- **Self-hosted** — runs on a Proxmox LXC with Caddy (HTTPS via internal CA)

 ---